-The Meridian Arts Ensemble, The TILT Brass ensemble and the Monarch Trio have all performed his compositions.
+The Meridian Arts Ensemble, The Rose City Brass Quintet, The TILT Brass ensemble and the Monarch Trio have all performed his compositions.
 His work for solo trumpet, Samskara, has been recorded by Jon Nelson.
 University of Michigan French Horn professor, Adam Unsworth, performed an adaptation of Samskara for horn.
 Ballou received an Individual Artist Award from the Maryland State Arts Council in 2009 and 2015.

-Ballou is a Professor of Music at Towson University and division leader of the Jazz/Commercial music division and director of the Bill and Helen Murray Jazz residency.
-He teaches classes in Jazz history, Jazz theory and improvisation, Jazz arranging, studio jazz trumpet, and improvisation for all instrumentalists, jazz composition and coaches small jazz ensembles including the improvisation ensemble.
-He has taught at the Litchfield Jazz Camp, the Maryland Summer Jazz Camp, the Maine Jazz Camp and The Banff Institute.
+Ballou is a Professor of Music at Towson University and member of the Jazz/Commercial music division and director of the Murray Jazz residency.
+He teaches classes jazz theory and improvisation, jazz arranging, studio jazz trumpet, and improvisation for all instrumentalists, jazz composition and coaches small jazz ensembles including the improvisation ensemble.
+He has is a faculty member at the Litchfield Jazz Camp, and has taught at the Maryland Summer Jazz Camp, the Maine Jazz Camp and The Banff Institute.